Sometimes, suspicions pay-off.

 She lifted her left arm as if to check the time on her watch.
 Then she rotated her watch's dial to the opposite side of her arm.
 The dial of the watch ended up pointing straight down at the guidance system.
 That seemed odd since she couldn't read the time, with the dial facing away from her.

 At first, I thought she was examining the latch on the band.
 Then she did something puzzling.
 She reached to the backside of her arm and pinched the dial of the watch with her forefinger on its bottom while her thumb depressed the crown.
 Just like someone would do after setting the time.
-She smiled at the man behind the display counter, searched over her shoulder, then turned and stepped back into the river of buyers and their assistants.
-She followed the flow down the aisle between our booths.
+She smiled at the man behind the display counter, searched over her shoulder, then turned and stepped back into the rapid flow of buyers and their assistants.
+She followed their current down the aisle between our booths.

 A few minutes later, she stopped next to a shady-looking character, leaning against one of the pillars that separated the food court from the auditorium.
 There was no clear communication between them, but she hovered next to the man for several minutes.
 I thought, "This looks like a pass-off for the photos."
 Then I thought, "I've seen too many spy movies."

-The woman then stepped into the torrent people, entering the food-court looking for their complimentary lunch.
+The woman then stepped into the torrent of people, entering the food-court looking for their complimentary lunch.
 So, I rejoined my surveillance of her suspicious activities.
-Her auburn hair bounced atop her shoulders as she walked.
+Her auburn hair floated atop her shoulders as she walked, bouncing with every step.
 I also noticed the sway of her hips, moving in tempo with the crowd's flow.
 At some point, my spatial awareness became lost in the view, and my pace must have hastened because I found myself walking only three feet behind her.
 The plume of her perfume muddled my thoughts, and I began to wonder if I could have been wrong about her.

 At that moment, she left the crowd, and I followed.
 She stopped just outside a Taco Bell, leaned against the frame of its front window, fiddling with her watch.
 Another man, rough-looking, about six foot tall, twelve-o'clock shadow, and frumpy clothes, stepped up beside her.